This section will walk through the main parts of the GUI and how we can use them. For more detailed information, please visit GUI Reference.

-This tool window also allows us to add and remove cookbooks, and change their location.
+This tool window also allows us to add, remove and edit cookbooks.

-The checkboxes on this tool window can switch cookbooks on and off.
-And you can use the
+The checkboxes in the list can switch cookbooks on and off.

 Recipes in the project's